How contact tracing helps

 Display your QR code poster

 All workplaces and businesses legally must display an NZ COVID Tracer QR code for each location.
 This applies at all Alert Levels.

 Have alternative systems

-At Alert Level 2 and higher, you legally must also have an alternative system for people who do not use the NZ COVID Tracer app.
-The Ministry of Health or a district health board may contact you if a person is diagnosed with COVID-19 and your business is a potential contact.
+At Alert Level 2 and higher, you legally must have an alternative system for people who do not use the NZ COVID Tracer app.
+You may be contacted if your business is a potential contact.

 You do not need an alternative system at Alert Level 1, but it's still a good idea to have one.

-There are different systems and processes you can use to keep a record.
-You can use:
+There are different systems and processes you can use to keep a record, like:

 - an electronic system, like a tablet sign-in app, work time-sheets or an existing booking system

 - a simple pen and paper register using individual slips and a ballot box for storage

 We recommend that records include the person’s name, phone number, and the date and time they enter.

-Whatever alternative system you use, it’s important that everyone’s personal details are collected, kept and used in a way that protects their privacy.
-Previous visitors’ records should not visible to other visitors.
+Whatever you use, it’s important that everyone’s personal details are collected, kept and used in a way that protects their privacy.
+Previous visitors’ records should not be visible to other visitors.
 Unsecured personal information exposes people to unwelcome contact, fraud or even identity theft.
 It’s also a breach of the Privacy Act.

-These records should be kept for at least 30 days.
+Keep these records for at least 30 days.